 Semesters 4 - 8

 You will continue the study of French or Spanish and choose from a range of module options in Modern Languages and Film and Media (listed below).
-In Semester 4 all students also take the module Transnational Identities, which examines issues such as migration, immigration, national and regional identity in a range of films.
+In Semester 4 all students also take the module Transnational Identities, which examines issues such as globalisation, immigration, national and regional identity in a range of films.
 Semester 6 is spent studying at an approved French or Spanish speaking university.

 Advanced (level 10) options are chosen from modules such as: